jessarcher/zsh-artisan/README.md

 )
 ```

-If you wish to automatically open new files created by `artisan make:*`
+If you wish to automatically open new files created by `artisan make:*` commands
-commands, you will need to configure the `ARTISAN_OPEN_ON_MAKE_EDITOR`
+then you will need to configure the `ARTISAN_OPEN_ON_MAKE_EDITOR` environment
-environment variable.
-The best place for this is probably also your `.zshrc`
+variable.
+The best place for this is probably your `.zshrc` file.
-file.
 For example:

 ```zsh
 ARTISAN_OPEN_ON_MAKE_EDITOR=vim